nosun/yun-admin/README.md

 yun-admin
 =========

-this is a admin-site powered by codeiginator
+this is a site powered by codeiginator